Fihl/fihl.github.io/cw/index.md

 Having tried the iambic mode, I realised that the timing part of "put a dash into the dots at the right time" was the hard one.
 And when typed and transmitted goes 1-to-1, i.e. you hear what you send, it would be even harder to transmit on different speeds.
 Using iambic, the timing in putting a dash into the L, **. _ . .** would be different using speed 12 and 18.
-I also wanted the correct letter spacing, and maybe even word spacing (well that did call for some timing stuff)
+I also wanted the correct letter spacing, and even word spacing (well that did call for some timing stuff)

 ## My mantra/dogmas
 * The CWComfort mode as like a keyboard, not related to the output beeing CW